Task streams

 Important

-You can convert a task stream to a development stream, but the change will be permanent because you cannot convert a non-task stream to a task stream.
+If you convert a task stream to a development stream, the change is permanent because you cannot convert a non-task stream to a task stream.

 1. Issue the command to open the task stream in your default editor.
 For example,